A Guide to the Different NFC Tag Types

 Web NFC is a browser API that allows web applications to read from and write to NFC (Near Field Communication) tags.
 This means you can interact with physical NFC tags directly from a website, without needing a native mobile app.

-Currently, Web NFC is primarily supported by Chrome on Android (version 89 or newer).
+Currently, Web NFC is supported by Chrome on Android (version 89 or newer).
 It is not available on iOS (iPhone/iPad) or desktop browsers like Safari, Firefox, or Edge.
+Make sure your Android device supports NFC and that NFC is enabled in system settings.

-Our free tools allow you to read the contents of any standard NFC tag, write data like text or URLs, create and write digital contact cards (vCards), and generate UPI payment QR codes and NFC tags.
+Our free tools allow you to read the contents of any standard NFC tag, write data like text or URLs, create and write digital contact cards (vCards), generate UPI payment QR codes and NFC tags, and share WiFi credentials via QR or NFC.

-Yes, all our Web NFC tools—the reader, writer, vCard generator, and UPI QR generator—are completely free to use directly in your browser.
-No sign-up is required.
+Yes, all our Web NFC tools—the reader, writer, vCard generator, UPI QR generator, and all QR code tools—are completely free to use directly in your browser.
+No sign-up, no account, and no installation required.